Mokoth/DATA-SCIENCE/SQL/README.md

 */

 -- Comparisons

 /*
   Used within the WHERE or HAVING clause
-  Used in conjunction with comparioson operators:
+  Used in conjunction with comparison operators:
   = <> > < >= <=
-  Used also in conjuction with logical operators:
+  Used also in conjunction with logical operators:
   AND OR BETWEEN IN
  */

  -- <> & NOT

 /*
  SELECT *
  FROM job_postings_fact